rand12345/rand12345.github.io/README.md

-# 🏠 Rand Sec Projects and Embedded Dev
+# 🏠 Rand Projects

-WIP :+1:
+Please navigate using the left menu or continue below